shmulikhau/ransac_homography_pytorch/README.md

 | cv2.find_homography    | ours |
 | -------- | ------- |
 | 0.00531s  | **0.00350s**    |
-## On the implementation
+## Implementation Overview
-- To find the homography, the program selected random 4 sets of key-points, make homography, check the loss between all key-points, and select the best homography.
+- To compute the homography, the program randomly selects four sets of key points.
+It then calculates the homography and assesses the loss across all key points, ultimately selecting the best homography based on this evaluation.

-- When every projects on numpy implements the homography by using SVD function, on torch implementation its work only when the 4 selection key-points has long distance, if it's short, the result will be very non deterministic, to improve this, i implemented a version of *Gaussian elimination* and that's works good.
+- In the NumPy implementation, homography is derived using the SVD function.
+However, in the Torch implementation, the algorithm performs effectively only when the selected key points are widely spaced.
+When the key points are close together, the results tend to be highly variable.
+To address this issue, I implemented a version of *Gaussian elimination*, which significantly improved the stability of the results.

-- I optimize the algorithm to using 10000 iterations and select the best homography that has maximum key-point that has *distance < 6*.
+- I optimized the algorithm to run 10,000 iterations, selecting the best homography based on the maximum number of key points with *distances < 6*.